huggingface/datasets/docs/source/loading_datasets.rst

 You can find the full details on these arguments on the package reference page for :func:`nlp.load_dataset`.

+.. _loading-from-local-files:
 Loading a dataset from local files
 -----------------------------------------------------------

-It's also possible to load a dataset from local files using relevant script and providing path to the files.
+It's also possible to create a dataset from local files.

-Currently loading scripts are provided for:
+Generice loading scripts are provided for:

 - CSV files (with the :obj:`csv` script),
 - JSON files (with the :obj:`json` script),
 - text files (read as a line-by-line dataset with the :obj:`text` script),
 - pandas pickled dataframe (with the :obj:`pandas` script).

+If you want to control better how you files are loaded, or if you have a file format exactly reproducing the file format for one of the datasets provided on the `HuggingFace Hub <https://huggingface.co/datasets>`__, it can be more flexible and simpler to create **your own loading script**, from scratch or by adapting one of the provided loading scripts.
+In this case, please go check the :doc:`<./add_dataset>` chapter.

 The :obj:`data_files` argument in :func:`nlp.load_dataset` is used to provide paths to one or several files.
 This arguments currently accept three types of inputs: